-Section 2 The Draft Plan and associated Proposed Material Alterations
+Section 2 The Draft Plan

 Limerick City and County Council has prepared a new Draft Local Area Plan (LAP) for Newcastle West under the Planning and Development Act 2000 (as amended).
 The Plan sets out an overall strategy for the proper planning and sustainable development over the years 2023-2029.